-Teorìâ ta Metodika Fìzičnogo Vihovannâ [Theory and Methods of the Physical Education] is an international research-and-methodology journal established in 2000.
+Teorìâ ta Metodika Fìzičnogo Vihovannâ [Physical Education Theory and Methodology] is an international research-and-methodology journal established in 2000.
 It publishes research papers on physical education of children, teenagers and student youth, physical rehabilitation and sports training.

 The purpose of the journal is to inform about and introduce the results of applied and fundamental research in physical education and sports.